-In the video above and this article I will check out five different website builders.
+In the video above and this article I will check out five different services and determine which one is the best free website builder.
 All of these are browser based so you should be able to manage them on most operating systems.

-Most of these have an array of free templates and also come equipped with add-ons and tools to further improve your website, such as polls, blogs, photo albums, contact forms and so on.
+Most of these have an array of free templates and also come equipped with add-ons and tools to further improve your website.
+These features include polls, blogs, photo albums, contact forms and so on.

 |1||Weebly||500MB||Unlimited||Basic + Analytics||Yes||Yes|

 Weebly is an American web hosting company started by a bunch of college students in Pennsylvania back in 2006.
 Now Weebly hosts over 20 million websites.
-Their free web hosting service is definitely one of the best and the website builder is great as well.
+Their free website builder is definitely one of the best and the website builder is great as well.
 With the free service you get 500MB storage space and unlimited bandwidth.